Billy Bowlegs III: Early life and education

 According to an interview with Bowlegs, he was born along the Arbuckle Creek where it meets Lake Istokpoga.
 He was named Billie Fewell at birth, and was also known by his Seminole name, Cofehapkee.
 He was the son of an Indigenous Seminole father and a Black Seminole mother.
 His maternal grandmother, an African-American slave woman named Nagey Nancy, was taken captive by Seminole warriors during the Second Seminole War and adopted into the tribe.
 He was a member of the Snake Clan.
 His mother, Old Nancy, was killed in 1889, along with several other members of the Snake Clan, by his uncle, Jim Jumper, in the Jim Jumper massacre.

 Bowlegs lived on the Brighton Seminole Indian Reservation after it was established, near Lake Okeechobee in present-day Glades County.
+As "Billy Bowlegs", he is listed as a Seminole Freedman on the Dawes Rolls.

 Career

 As an adult, he renamed himself after Billy Bowlegs (Holata Micco), a prominent Seminole chief during the Seminole Wars.
 A Black Indian, Bowlegs became an elder in the tribe.
 He learned and taught much about the tribe's history.
 In the late 1800s, Bowlegs was one of the few Seminoles in Florida who knew how to write and speak English, and he often traded with White Floridians.
 Bowlegs would marry a Seminole woman named Lucy, the grandniece of Chief Chipco.

 Bowlegs befriended James Mallory and Minnie Moore Willson, who moved to Florida in the early 1880s.
 They became advocates for the Seminole.
 The couple described him in their book, The Seminole of Florida, 1896.
 He wanted to improve their understanding of the tribe's culture.
 The Willsons helped gain approval in 1913 by the Florida state legislature for a 100000 acre reservation for the Seminole in the Everglades.
 They testified on the Seminole's behalf to the federal government in hearings in 1917.
-In the mid-1950s, he performed traditional dances at the Florida Folk Festival in Union County, on the Suwannee River.
+In the mid-1950s, he performed traditional dances at the Florida Folklife Festival in White Springs, on the Suwannee River.

 Bowlegs was buried in Ortona Cemetery in Ortona, Florida.